Maybe Lincoln Should Bring the Zephyr to America

 Photos: Lincoln Zephyr launching early next year

-The Lincoln Zephyr sports a coast-to-coast digital dash
+• New Lincoln Zephyr interior digital dash

 Namely, the Zephyr has a light bar that runs from the headlamps across the grille, meeting in the middle at an illuminated Lincoln star.
 This aesthetic is noticeably similar to what we see in the teaser image for Lincoln’s first EV.